Student employment and financial aid

 Federal Work Study

 Federal Work Study is a need-based financial aid program that allows a student to work on campus to earn money for college expenses.
-Part-time jobs are coordinated through the Office of Career Development Office.
-These jobs will be listed on Augie Hub.
+Part-time jobs are coordinated through the Office of Career Development.
+These jobs will be listed on Handshake.

-While a student's financial assistance award letter may show eligibility for Federal Work Study, students should not include that dollar figure when budgeting their remaining out-of-pocket costs for the entire academic year.
+While a student's financial aid award letter may show eligibility for Federal Work Study, students should not include that dollar figure when calculating their remaining out-of-pocket costs for the entire academic year.
+This is because jobs, or the FWS amount listed on your award letter, are not guaranteed.
+You are responsible for finding employment and must work to earn the awarded work study funds.